-Call Center Supervision - Management Technology Associate of Applied Science
+Call Center Supervision Concentration Associate of Applied Science in Management Technology

 The increasing complexities of the business environment have created the need for individuals who possess a greater diversity of skills.
-Interpersonal, communication, analytical, decisionmaking, customer service, and computer skills are essential for success in business.
+Interpersonal, communication, analytical, decision-making, customer service, and computer skills are essential for success in business.
 Mountwest Community & Technical College's Management Technology Program provides these skills and prepares students for entry-level positions in organizations with career paths that eventually lead to supervisory and management positions.
 The program also prepares employed individuals for upward mobility within their organization.